Topics on this page

 To successfully activate another Deep Security Agent:

 - Upgrade to a paid Workload Security account.
-See Sign up for Workload Security for more information.
+See Sign up for Trend Micro Cloud One for more information.

 - Deactivate protected computers from Workload Security.
 Go to Computers > Actions > Deactivate.